Which is the better way to build muscle?

 Machines vs Free Weights

 Then he connects these tests to strength training.
-Human body is a complex system and it only gets stronger by tail events:
+The human body is a complex system and it only gets stronger by tail events:

 The first thing one learns about complex systems is that they are not a sum of body parts: a system is a collection of interactions, not an addition of individual responses.
 Your body cannot be trained with specific and local muscle exercises.
 When you try to lift a heavy object, you recruit every muscle in your body, though some more than others.
 The heavier the weight, that is, the more in the tails, the higher number of muscles involved.
 You also produce a variety of opaque interactions between these fibers.